 - Complex orthodontic issues

-Use of braces is the most effective method of treating complex orthodontic issues such as overbite, open-bite, cross-bite, under-bite, overcrowding, and too much spacing.
+The use of braces is the most effective method of treating complex orthodontic issues such as overbite, open-bite, cross-bite, under-bite, overcrowding, and too much spacing.

 - Materials used

 Braces tend to be more durable than Invisalign®!
 This is because they are made of metals or ceramic.
 It is all up to you to choose the material you prefer.
 The materials aren’t only durable, but also less expensive.

 With braces, you just need to visit your braces dentist near me after 4 to 6 weeks, so that the dentist can check the progress and tighten the wires if necessary.
 On the other hand, Invisalign® requires one to visit the dentist twice per month for a new set of aligners.

 Traditional metal braces are cheaper than Invisalign®!
 However, the cost of braces varies from one state to another and from orthodontists to another.
 The dentist in Uptown Houston and the dentist in Midtown Houston will take care of you and answer any dental questions you may have.